jpwaves/banana2/README.md

 - [ ] record 5-7min video presentation
   - give brief project overview (what is this), describe project schema, architecture, user functionality, user utility
   - must show at least 3 CRUD ops w proof that they worked (i.e. show effects in db?)
-- [ ] add page for favorited memes
+- [not doing] add page for favorited memes
   - button below each meme to remove it?
-- [ ] add categories to the generate meme on dashboard
+- [not doing] add categories to the generate meme on dashboard
 - [ ] add user input checks to all inputs to make sure input length matches with db schema
 - [ ] enforce 5 pages created max per user